 The Institute for the Study of the Crown in Canada periodically holds conferences bringing together Canadian and international experts and practitioners for discussion and debate.

-The Institute plans to hold its next conference in September 2022.
+The Institute will hold its fifth Conference on the Crown in September 2022.

 June 2019: The Crown in a Time of Transition

 During the Institute’s fourth Conference on the Crown, speakers from Canada, Australia, New Zealand, and the United Kingdom presented papers on a wide range of topics from succession to the Throne to the evolution of the Vice-Regal Offices, the future of the monarchy in Canada, and the reserve powers of the Crown.

 Essays based on the conference presentations have been published in Royal Progress: Canada’s Monarchy in the Age of Disruption (Dundurn Press, 2020) and in Issue XIV.1 of the Journal of Parliamentary and Political Law (June 2020).

 January 2016: The Crown in the 21st Century: Deference or Drift?